dallasrowling/niche-hero/README.md

 ## Requirements

 Niche Hero is currently only offered on **WordPress** but will be developed on other platforms in future.

+**Current WordPress Version:** 1.0.5

 ## Usage